mia-platform/documentation/docs/console/design-your-projects/custom-resources.md

 For example, it is possible to:

-- manage some Kubernetes Custom Resource managed by the cluster, e.g. the Traefik `IngressRoute`;
+- configure Kubernetes Custom Resource that are managed by the cluster (e.g. the Traefik `IngressRoute`);
-- with [External Configuration Generator](/console/company-configuration/providers/extensions/orchestrator-generator/overview.mdx), generate templates for the other orchestrators.
+- generate manifests for different runtimes using the [External Configuration Generator](/console/company-configuration/providers/extensions/orchestrator-generator/overview.mdx).

 ## How to manage a Custom Resource